National Teen Driver Safety Week

 GRADUATED DRIVERS LICENSING (GDL)

-To keep teen drivers safer on the roads, all states have enacted Graduated Drivers Licensing laws that phase in driving privileges.
+To keep teen drivers safer on the roads, all states have enacted Graduated Drivers Licensing (GDL) laws that phase in driving privileges.
 Research has shown significant reductions in deaths were associated with GDL laws that included age requirements, a waiting period of at least three months before the intermediate stage, a restriction on nighttime driving, 30 or more hours of supervised driving and a restriction on carrying passengers or the number and age of passengers carried.
 A study conducted by the AAA Foundation for Traffic Safety reports that 6 out of 10 teen crashes involve some form of driver distraction – including interaction with one or more passengers, using a cell phone, singing/dancing to music, and grooming.

 In addition to laws, parents also play a key role in helping young drivers become good drivers.
 Parents should not rely solely on driver education classes to teach good driving habits.
 Parents can also set a good example by practicing safe driving behaviors themselves and requiring the use of seat belts for every seating position, every time.